-So you’re thinking about getting a new home.
+So you’re thinking about buying a new home.
 Fantastic!
-Buying new can be a great experience.
+Getting a new home built can be a great experience.
 But you’ve got to be careful.
 Here are some things you need to know before buying a new home.

 - Check out the builder thoroughly.
 Bigger firms will have lots of reviews.
 Smaller ones may require some digging.
 Check out the other neighbourhoods they’ve built in.
 Make sure you go with someone with a good track record.